 A national gem of a songwriter.”

 Emerging from roots in late 90s lo-fi and psych-folk, Chris first gained acclaim for sarcastic, city-obsessed urban folk music, including attacks on mainstream artists such as Dreaming Of Injured Popstars and minor hit Eminem Is Gay.
-Later he developed into an influential figure of UK song; crossing barriers between punk, psych-pop and English folk, inspiring a generation of successful home-grown artists.
+Later he developed into an influential figure of UK songwriting; crossing barriers between punk, psych-pop and English folk, inspiring a generation of successful home-grown artists.

-In 2007 Chris co-founded Midwinter Picnic to organise charity fundraising events.
-In 2010 he co-founded Arc Alliance to have ideas for the TV and charity industries.
-In 2010 he instigated the #IAmSpartacus global Twitter meme, as an act of civil disobedience in support of Paul Chambers’ Twitter Joke Trial.
+A veteran of online activism, in 2010 Chris instigated the #IAmSpartacus global Twitter meme, as an act of civil disobedience in support of Paul Chambers’ Twitter Joke Trial.
+Several more of his political memes have gone viral in recent years.

 Chris has also performed on the fourth plinth at Trafalgar Square for Anthony Gormley’s One & Other project; re-soundtracked live cult Japanese film Battle Royale for Soho’s Other Cinema and composed music on commission for the Natural History Museum and the World Health Organisation.

-In 2011, Chris took his one-man show Disobedience to Edinburgh Fringe Festival, singing new musical versions of A.A.
+In 2011, Chris took his one-man show Disobedience to Edinburgh Fringe Festival, singing new versions of A.A.
 Milne’s 1920s childrens’ poems.
-In 2012, his blog entry criticising the Olympics Closing Ceremony, Not Just Shit But Dangerous brought 65,000 readers to this site in two days and was republished by NME.com.
+In 2012, his blog entry criticising the Olympics Closing Ceremony, Not Just Shit But Dangerous brought 65,000 readers to this site in two days.